APSPhysics/eslint-config/README.md

 **ESLint configuration for APS Physics sites.**

-This project includes a sensible set of default **ESLint** rules for React and TypeScript projects.
-Many of the rules favor a functional style with a strong emphasis on immutability and strong type definitions.
+This project includes a sensible set of default **ESLint** rules for React/TypeScript projects with a strong emphasis on immutability and accessibility.

 ## Features